talir0drigues/wtf-is-clojure/README.md

 # wtf-is-clojure

 A simple introduction to clojure.
-Please, be aware that some branchs are is in portuguese, the goal is to democratize the knowledge
+Please, be aware that some branchs are not in english, since it can be redirect to specific groups of people.
+The goal is to democratize the knowledge, always.

-Everything here is a compile of:
+### Everything here is a compile of:

 - My own path to learn clojure at [nubank] (https://nubank.com.br/en/)
 - [clojure for brave and true](https://www.braveclojure.com/)